loneoceans labs | Dual Channel MIDI DRSSTC Controller - MIDI2 (temporary placeholder page)

 Putting It Together

-This controller is designed for the advanced coiler so you should be able to troubleshoot the controller yourself and I will be unable to provide any technical assistance since I get many mails every day and it is impossible for me to go through all of them.
+This controller is designed for the advanced coiler so you should be able to troubleshoot the controller yourself.
+Unfortunately, I will be unable to provide much technical assistance since I get many mails every day and it is impossible for me to go through all of them, so I appreciate your understanding.
 That said, all controllers are tested working and should be very straightforward to put together.

 Note that this uses a slightly earlier prototype version of the board with black soldermask.
 The new one is slightly smaller and improves on the layout, but functionality remains identical.
 The compact size of the controller allows for mounting into very small boxes.